Y0Coss/docs-fork/pages/account_and_service_management/account_information/faq-account-management/guide.en-ie.md

 Before you make any changes, please ensure that all contact email addresses are valid, otherwise the request will not be successful.

-If you would like to retrieve a domain name that you are the registered owner of from the registry (you can check this information using our own [whois tool](/links/web/domains-whois)), but you do not have access to the administrator customer account, please follow [this procedure](/links/transversal/procedure-contact-change)
+If you would like to retrieve a domain name that you are the registered owner of from the registry (you can check this information using our own [whois tool](/links/web/domains-whois)), but you do not have access to the administrator customer account, please follow [this procedure](/links/transversal/procedure-contact-change).

 > [!success]
-> A full contact management guide is available here: [/pages/account_and_service_management/account_information/managing_contacts#access-contact-management](/pages/account_and_service_management/account_information/managing_contacts#access-contact-management)
+> A full contact management guide is available here: [Managing contacts for your services](/pages/account_and_service_management/account_information/managing_contacts).

 ///